Get started with IT at UWE Bristol

 1. Your username and password

-Your UWE username and password will have been e-mailed to your personal email address.
-If you have not received these e-mails, contact an Information Point, and they will be able to provide them, in person, via email, or over the telephone.
+Your UWE Bristol username and password will be emailed to your personal email address.
+If you have not received these emails contact an Information Point.

 myUWE is your online portal to services such as Blackboard, e-library and UWE Email.
 Check your personal details are correct in the myDetails tab, and read any announcements.

 Guidance for myUWE is available via myUWE Support.